 A study of music curricula and assessment and the creation of learning environments that support diverse learners in inclusive settings.
 Includes construction, administration and evaluation of tests and other assessment tools.
 Begins with an overview of instructional planning, the relationship of objectives to standards and strategies for ensuring alignment between standards, curriculum and instruction, and assessment.
-A minimum grade of "C" is required to pass this class.
 Prerequisites: MUED 135, MUED 235.
 Two credits.